bale-john/Smartel/READEME.md

 * Email: 	zhangguowei@pku.edu.cn
 ****************************************
 The Smartel is a hotel manage software.
+It's a git repo, you can see each commit by changing the head.
 Now it supports three functions:
 1. Staff management.
 2. Price recommendation.